-- Chihuahua – for a tiny dog they need a lot of exercise because they are highly intelligent so their naughty streak might show if they haven’t been tired out during the day.
+- Chihuahua – for a tiny dog they need a lot of exercises because they are highly intelligent so their naughty streak might show if they haven’t been tired out during the day.
 The good news is they are easy to train so you could have lots of fun together.

 Utility dogs come in all shapes and sizes but some of the more popular breeds in this category include;

 - Shih Tzu – we have two of these little monkeys in our family and they make a brilliant family pet.
 They know who they are and where they want to be, they are generally extroverts with big personalities who need a lot of grooming.

 - Shar-Pei – these big wrinkly fellas were originally bred to guard and hunt.
 They make excellent guard dogs who adore the company of their owners.

 - Lhasa apso – the Lhasas are independent dogs who are happy in their own company but with lots of training and play they can become a great family dog who will love you unconditionally.

 - Miniature Schnauzer – a tough dog with great agility, they are switched on and alert and great for people who live in a town as they are quite small.

 - Bulldog – don’t let their grumpy face fool you, the Bulldog is a very loving and even-tempered dog who will make a great family pet.